jansony1/voice_matching_test/README.md

    - Choose an Amazon Linux 2 or Ubuntu AMI.
    - In the "Configure Instance" step, select the IAM role you created (e.g., "VoiceSyncEC2Role").
    - Configure other settings as needed (security group, key pair, etc.).
+   - Ensure that IMDSv2 is enabled for the instance (this is the default for new instances).

 2. Connect to your EC2 instance via SSH.